aayushashres/Music-Consultant/README.md

 # Music-Consultant
 Archive for a small data science project for statistics about music trends and insight on your music

-Aayusha Shrestha
+Aayusha Shrestha,
-Yefan Zong
+Yefan Zong,
-Matthew Tung
+Matthew Tung,
 Kelsey Tsuchiyama